 Earning Interest on Customer Premiums

 We hold premiums that you pay to us in a Client Money Bank Account.
 Under FCA Regulation we have to inform you that we may earn interest from the money held in our client account which may exceed £20 for any one transaction that you make with us.
 Our policy for the payment of interest is not to calculate and repay to customers the interest that we have received on the premium held prior to settlement with the Insurers.
 By accepting these Terms of Business, you are giving your consent for us to act in the manner described in this section.

 How to Make a Claim

 Instructions on how to make a claim are included in your policy booklet and policy summary.
-You will find the insurance undertakings address, telephone number or other point of initial contact.
+You will find the insurance company’s address, telephone number or other point of initial contact.
 Additionally, you will find the information which you must provide when notifying a claim (if this is not the case please use your policy/certificate number in all communications).
 You may also find in your paperwork, contact for a third party claims handling company who provide an additional claims service for clients.
 All claims need to be reported as soon as reasonably possible.
 If any documents or keys relating to a claim need to be submitted to us or the Insurer by post, they need to be sent recorded delivery.
 All outstanding premiums must be paid before any claim payment can be made.

 Conflicts of Interest